 Our next escalation alternative is to Thwart our opponent’s actions.
 We seek to disrupt what they are attempting.
 This prevents the initial strike from occurring and is also used to keep the opponent from striking at us again.
 There are many ways to perform a thwarting action which may range from a soft pressing action to a hard and directed percussive strike.
 Generally speaking our goal is not to harm the opponent but to ensure their attempted offensive actions prove ineffectual.

 If escape is not possible and thwarting efforts are not practical or proving to be ineffective then our next level of escalation will be to Destroy some ability of our opponent.
 This could be simply throwing the person into a rose bush or swimming pool.
 But it could involve joint locks, powerful strikes, or deliberate injury.
 The latter might be appropriate if the attacker is wielding a knife or otherwise seems intent on harming us or others.
-We do not like to harm others unless it is clear we have little other choice.
+We do not like to harm others unless it is clear we have no other choices.

 At times you might seek to escape first, and if that fails you might move on to thwarting and ultimately destructive methods.
 This would be a matter of escalation.
-You attempted one action but found you needed to escalate to potentially more injurious methods due to evolving circumstance.
+You attempted one action but found you needed to escalate to potentially more injurious methods due to evolving circumstances.

 At other times you may have no choice.
 One method from the ETD model is the only logical choice.
-If someone has cornered you with a knife you really only have two options.
+If someone has cornered you with a knife you only have two options.
 Comply or seek to do great bodily harm.
 Only you will be able to decide the most appropriate action.

-If someone approaches you swinging a baseball bat (with or without barbed wire) and you have a chance to run away – well by all means run away.
+If someone approaches you swinging a baseball bat (with or without barbed wire) and you have a chance to run away – well, by all means, run away.
 There is little need to consider the other options if you can run.

-Thwarting may be your best option if you are caught unaware for some reason.
+Thwarting might be your best option if you are caught unaware for some reason.
 Maybe someone attempts to sucker punch you or jumps out from behind a wall.
 A sudden confrontation like that may not afford you an initial opportunity to escape, but you might also decide there is no need to be particularly destructive.
 After thwarting the initial attack you might elect to run away.